 If you are not satisfied with the steps taken you should contact NZNO.
-You and your members have a right to a safe and healthy workplace employer is required to provide all suitable clothing and equipment to protect workers from harm.
+You and your members have a right to a safe and healthy workplace

+Health and safety gear The employer is required to provide all suitable clothing and equipment to protect workers from harm.